 The Beginnings of Science and Literature

+Another chance to hear the Director of the British Museum, Neil MacGregor, retell the history of human development using 100 selected objects from the Museum.
 He begins with a small tablet found in modern Iraq and brought back to the British Museum.
 When it was translated, back in 1872, it turned out to be an account of a great flood that significantly pre-dated the famous Biblical tale of Noah.
-This discovery caused a storm around the world and led to a passionate debate about the truth of the Bible - about storytelling and the universality of legend.
+This discovery caused a storm around the world and led to a passionate debate about the truth of the Bible - about story telling and the universality of legend.

 In 1833 a group of workmen were looking for stones in a field near the village of Mold in North Wales when they unearthed a burial site with a skeleton covered by a crushed sheet of pure gold.
 For his fourth item in this programme, Neil tells the story of what has become known at the British Museum as the Mold Gold Cape and tries to envisage the society that made it.
-He has already described the contemporary courts of the pharaohs of Egypt and the palaces of the Minoans in Crete; nothing like that seems to have existed in Britain at that time but he imagines a people with surprisingly sophisticated skills and social structures.
+He has already described the contemporary courts of the pharaohs of Egypt and the palaces of the Minoans in Crete.
+Nothing like that seems to have existed in Britain of that time but he imagines a people with surprisingly sophisticated skills and social structures.

 Finally, Neil stands under the British Museum's giant statue of the King Ramesses II, an inspiration to Shelly and a remarkable ruler who build monuments all over Egypt.
 He inspired a line of future pharaohs and was worshipped as a god a thousand years later.
 He lived to be over 90 and fathered some 100 children!
 Neil considers the achievements of Ramesses II in fixing the image of imperial Egypt for the rest of the world.
 And the sculptor Antony Gormley, the man responsible for a contemporary giant statue, The Angel of the North, assesses the towering figure of Ramesses as an enduring work of art